junksamiad/template-sender-engine/hld/ai-agent-implementation-guide.md

 - Maintain comprehensive documentation
 - Ensure all code has appropriate tests
 - Follow the directory structure defined in `hld/directory-structure-v1.0.md`
+- Refer to the LLD documents linked in the implementation roadmap for each phase

 By following this guide, you will systematically implement the AI Multi-Communications Engine according to the defined roadmap and architecture.